Sailing the Galapagos

 Note: Flights to the Galapagos depart early morning (7-9am).
 A pre-cruise night in Quito is almost always necessary.

-This trip will be co-hosted by our Operations Manager and photographer Anastasia B, Ana S. during the extension and a local, female, naturalist guide in the Galapagos.
+This trip will be co-hosted by Ana and a local, female, naturalist guide onboard.

-The cruise will be hosted by a local female naturalist guide, expert in the wildlife of the Galapagos, its behavior and characteristics.
+The cruise will be hosted by a local female naturalist guide, expert in the wildlife of the Galapagos, its behavior and characteristics and Ana Santacruz, our Ecuadorian host who also hosts our Ecuador & Galapagos tours.

-Our extension will be hosted by our Ecuadorian guide, Ana, a graduate in Ecotourism Engineering and licensed National Tour Guide and host of our Ecuador & Galapagos tour.
+Our extension will be guided by our Ecuadorian guide, Ana, a graduate in Ecotourism Engineering and licensed National Tour Guide and host of our Ecuador & Galapagos tour.

 Since her university years, she has been motivated by nature conservation, participating as a volunteer in various environmental programs, which enriched her vision of biodiversity and responsible tourism.